-Virginia governor orders removal of statue of Civil War General Lee
+Virginia governor banishes statue of Civil War General Lee

 “We have two pandemics in this country, COVID-19 and racism,” Stoney said.
 “One is six months old, the other 400 years old.
 Both are lethal, especially for black and brown people.”

-The move comes after George Floyd’s death on May 25 set off waves of protests and unrest across the United States.
+The move comes after George Floyd’s death on May 25 set off waves of protests and uprisings across the United States and abroad.
 Four Minneapolis police officers have been criminally charged.

-In Richmond, protestors, many wearing face masks to guard against COVID-19 spread, gathered around the defaced statue on Monument Avenue, holding high a raised fist and taking a knee in symbolic denunciation of racism.
-The pedestal, which has been repeatedly vandalized in recent years, this week was disfigured with spraypaint reading “Stop White Supremacy” and “ALM,” which means “All Lives Matter.”
+In Richmond, protesters, many wearing face masks to guard against COVID-19 spread, gathered around the defaced statue on Monument Avenue, holding high raised fists and taking a knee in symbolic denunciation of racism.
+The pedestal, which has been repeatedly vandalized in recent years, this week was disfigured with spray paint reading “Stop White Supremacy” and “ALM,” which means “All Lives Matter.”

 Stoney said the governor’s order marked “a new day for our city.
-And for our Commonwealth.
+And for our Commonwealth.”

 “As a 39-year-old black man, the grandson of a housekeeper maid and son of a janitor, I couldn’t be more proud,” Stoney said.

-Writing by Barbara Goldberg in Maplewood, New Jersey; Editing by Steve Orlofsky
+Writing by Barbara Goldberg in Maplewood, New Jersey; Editing by Steve Orlofsky and Aurora Ellis